 4. Get the adrenaline pumping.
 One of the main things that attract people to Queenstown from far and wide are the adrenaline-fueled activities that the city has to offer.
 From jetboats to bungee jumps and skydives – there’s plenty of fun things to do.

 5. See some Kiwis.
 The Kiwi Birdlife Park is well worth a visit to see some Kiwis during feeding time.
 This was the only time that I saw a Kiwi during my trip to New Zealand.
 As they are nocturnal animals, they are kept in dark hutches, so it can be quite hard to spot them.
 However, it was a novelty to see one – they are very cute and what’s more is that the entry fee goes towards their conservation.

 6. Take a Hike.
 As Queenstown is such an incredibly majestic location, there is no shortage of fantastic hikes to enjoy.
 Hiking up to the top of Bob’s Peak is a popular option.

 (Above – where we stayed near Arrowtown)

 7. Go on an excursion.
 There are some lovely destinations just outside of Queenstown that are well worth checking out, including Glenorchy and Arrowtown.
 Glenorchy is just a 45-minute drive from Queenstown and is a stunning location – as such, it was featured in the Lord of the Rings Trilogy.
 Arrowtown is 25 minutes from Queenstown and is a quaint former mining town.
 It’s popular with tourists and there are many boutique shops and restaurants.

 Overall, I would highly recommend checking out Queenstown for yourself – I can’t wait to return one day.

 Having just spent over 3 weeks travelling around New Zealand’s south island visiting most of the recommended destinations, I can safely say that Queenstown was my favourite of all.
-Not just because it’s such a happening town but also because there’s so much to do in...
+Not just because it’s such a happening destination but also because there’s so much to...